mechatroner/vscode_rainbow_csv/DEV_README.md

 ### Running unit tests for the extension inside VSCode:
 1. **IMPORTANT** Make sure you have no open VSCode instances running!
-2. run `npm install` in Windows.
+2. run `npm install --only=dev` in Windows.
 3. run `npm run test` in Windows.

 ### Running unit tests for the extension inside VSCode:
-1. In console in rainbow_csv directory run `npm install` - OK to run the command in WSL while launching in Windows.
+1. In console in rainbow_csv directory run `npm install --only=dev` - OK to run the command in WSL while launching in Windows.
 This will install the dependencies, including `vscode/lib/testrunner`
 2. Open rainbow_csv directory in VSCode switch to "Extension Tests" mode and click run Or alternative way to launch it (use double quotes for both Win and Linux compatibilty): `code --extensionDevelopmentPath="C:\wsl_share\vscode_rainbow_csv" --wait`
 Running integration tests from windows cmd terminal.
 Example command: